The Fear of Fearing?

 This general fear of phobias can seriously affect your quality of life.
 You feel scared to allow yourself to feel any fear.

-It can be difficult to explain exactly what you’re going through as most people argue that phobophobia isn’t even a real thing.
+It can be difficult to explain exactly what you’re going through as most people argue that phobophobia isn’t a real thing.

 What Is Phobophobia?

 Phobophobia is the irrational fear of developing a phobia.
-If the mere thought of being afraid of something makes you want to avoid doing it, then you have phobophobia.
+If the mere thought of being afraid of something makes you want to avoid doing it, then you may have phobophobia.

 There is a fine line between disliking something and having a phobia of it.